okkur/syna/exampleSite/content/fragments/nav/docs.md

 - .Site.Menus.main

   **Note:** Menus displayed in the nav fragment can be nested, in which case the nested menus are displayed in a dropdown.
+Please see "[nesting](https://gohugo.io/content-management/menus/#nesting)" section of Menus documentation in Hugo documentation.

   ```
   # config.toml